GaganMishra305/physix2d/ReadME.md

 # Physix2D
-A lightweight 2D physics engine in C++ — built as a learning journey and passion project.
+A lightweight 2D physics engine in C++, built as a learning journey and passion project.

 ---